MrSaints/zeebe-nats-streaming-exporter/README.md

 - If the number of published messages that goes unacknowledged reaches `maxPubAcksInFlight`, no further messages will be published, and the last exported record cursor will not be updated
 - There is currently no plan for filtering messages before they are published, as this exporter solution is intended as a quick fire-and-forget
 - For a similar reason to the previous point, there is also currently no plan for routing messages based on their `ValueType`

+## Boring Stuff

+The `MrSaints/zeebe-nats-streaming-exporter` project is NEITHER AFFILIATED WITH NOR ENDORSED BY the offficial Zeebe project or Camunda.

+Please use this project at your own discretion.

+## Acknowledgements

+This project draws heavy inspiration from [Zeebe Simple Monitor](https://github.com/zeebe-io/zeebe-simple-monitor), and [Zeebe Hazelcast Exporter](https://github.com/zeebe-io/zeebe-hazelcast-exporter).
+Without them, this would not have been possible.